 The technology provides remote control of the electric motor of the seeder's sowing unit.
-With its help, you can regulate the amount of seeds and fertilizers applied to the soil.
+With its help, it is possible to regulate the amount of seeds and fertilizers applied to the soil.
 It is expected that this will facilitate the work of the machine operator and significantly speed up agricultural work.

 The Penza Radio Plant plans to integrate its IT solution with a geopositioning system.
 This will automate sowing in different areas of land.